 The drizzles didn’t stop us from visiting another place, because we brought umbrellas with us.
 Thankfully, after the zoo, our son fell asleep in his stroller so we didn’t have to handle a bored toddler during our visit to Chinatown.

 From Yokohama Station to Yokohama Chinatown, you’ll need to ride a train until you reach Ishikawacho.
-Hop off the train then walk about 8 minutes until you see the big dragon arch sign, which signifies you’re entering the Chinatown.
+Hop off the train then walk about 8 minutes until you see the big dragon arch sign, which signifies you’re entering Chinatown.

 It was a beautiful sight especially since we are used to seeing that from our country.
 The typical Chinese arch marked the start of Chinatown.
 We weren’t even surprised at the amount of visitors it had.

-While most of the visitors are Chinese nationals, there were also many Japanese who visited the place.
+While most of the visitors were Chinese nationals, there were also many Japanese who visited the place.
 The owners of the Yokohama Chinatown restaurants and shops are Chinese and some of them even know how to converse in Nihongo.

 Chicken chops